aa1043/DevTube/README.md

 <p align="center">
   A Scalable Full-Stack Video Streaming Platform Inspired by YouTube
   <br>
-  Upload, stream, comment, subscribe, and manage content — just like on YouTube — with real-time magic and scalable infrastructure.
+  Upload, stream, comment, subscribe, and manage content — just like on YouTube — now with real-time magic and scalable infrastructure.
 </p>

 <p align="center">